giacomoalbe/dreampy/README.md

 All you need to do now is to start working on your activity.
 When you finish your _current activity_ it's time to *commit* the work you've done.
-This term is mutuated from the developer jargon, and it simply states that you're ready to save the work you've done by tagging it with a meaningful label describing the progress you've made in your project: the majority of time, this means that you actually *completed* a task, and thus the best method to put everything together is commiting you work with the task description as payload!
+This term is mutated from the developer jargon, and it simply states that you're ready to save the work you've done by tagging it with a meaningful label describing the progress you've made in your project: the majority of time, this means that you actually *completed* a task, and thus the best method to put everything together is committing you work with the task description as payload!

 This is the core of everything in DreamMate, so please let me repeat it once again: